-SIGNATURE MUST BE IN BLUE INK STATE OF COLORADO MINED LAND RECLAMATION BOARD PARTY STATUS WITHDRAWAL FORM In the matter of File No. M-\\\\\, Permit/Permit Amendment Application.
+SIGNATURE MUST BE IN BLUE INK

+STATE OF COLORADO MINED LAND RECLAMATION BOARD

+PARTY STATUS WITHDRAWAL FORM

+In the matter of File No. M , Po ermit/Permit Amendment Application.

-Name of Operator/Applicant and Site:\\\\\ I hereby withdraw as a party to this matter.
+Name of Operator/Applicant as nd Site:

+I hereby withdra aw as a party to this matt er.

-I hereby withdraw as a party to this matter and, if the Board holds a hearing, I wish to address the Board at the formal hearing, if held, as a non-party.
+er and, if the Board holds a hearing, I learing, if held, as a non-party.

-(Please note that if all objecting parties withdraw prior to the date set for the Board's consideration of the application, the application may be approved by the Office without the Board holding a hearing.
-In that event, there will be no opportunity to address the Board on any issues related to the application.
-Also, the Board is not obligated to consider any issues raised by a person or an entity that has withdrawn as a party.)

-Regardless of a party status, the Division thoughtfully considers each issue submitted in writing to the Division and provides a response to those issues within its jurisdiction in the Division's "Rationale for Recommendation."
-The Rationale is available to any person by contacting the Division.
-For persons who do not wish to become a party or withdraw as a party in this matter, please contact the Division for information on application status.
+consideration of the application Board holding a hearing.
+In the issues related to the application a person or an entity that has we Regardless of a party status, the to the Division and provides a refractionale for Recommendation on, the application may nat event, there will be not in.
+Also, the Board is not rithdrawn as a party.) e Division thoughtfully coresponse to those issues with the Rationale is avaingt wish to become a party. prior to the date set for the Board's be approved by the Office without the opportunity to address the Board on any obligated to consider any issues raised by onsiders each issue submitted in writing within its jurisdiction in the Division's cilable to any person by contacting the try or withdraw as a party in this matter, on status.

+()

-Printed Name () Home Phone #
+Printed Name Home Phone #

-( )

 Address Work Phone #

-City, State Zip Code FAX #
+City, State Zip Code FAX#

 E-Mail Address Date

 Signature